 Have Fun at Greek Fest

-Also enjoy shopping numerous vendor booths filled with souvenirs, paintings, jewelry, and clothing among other items.
+Also enjoy shopping at numerous vendor booths filled with souvenirs, paintings, jewelry, and clothing among other items.

-Kids will love the “Kidz Zone” with carnival ride, games, and much more!
+Kids will love the “Kidz Zone” with carnival rides, games, and much more!

-Although general admission isn’t technically free, it’s only $3 at most and $2 with their flyer.
-Senior citizens, Children under 12, Military, Police and Fire personnel will all receive free admission.
+Senior citizens, Children under 12, Military, Police, and Fire personnel will all receive free admission.

 Topanga Banjo Fiddle Contest and Folk Festivals